The UPPAbaby Cruz also earned an Editors' Choice award in our Best Baby Strollers

-Given our experience during testing, the UPPAbaby Mesa has a slight edge over the Chicco Keyfit 30 for combination with the Cruz stroller.
-Thanks to the lack of adapters and the lower weight, combined with the easier release and no installation mistakes, the Mesa proves to be the better choice in our opinion.
-Should you like the Keyfit 30, or already own it, you won't be disappointed by the combination, and it won't merit the need to purchase the Mesa as their attachment scores weren't different enough to bother.
+Based on our testing, the UPPAbaby Mesa has a slight edge over the Chicco Keyfit 30 thanks to the lack of adapters, lower weight, easier release, and no installation mistakes.
+However, should you like the Keyfit 30, you won't be disappointed and as the attachment scores were very similar.

 Weight and Folded Size

-The Cruz has a relatively small fold measuring at about 8,000 cubic inches.
-This size is smaller than the majority of full-size size strollers we tested except for the Britax B-Agile 3 (the most compact in the review).
-While all of the frame options are smaller when folded, if you want more features and higher performance, then the Cruz and B-Agile have a lot to offer in small and light packages.
+The Cruz has a relatively small fold measuring at 7,860 cubic inches.
+This is smaller than the majority of full-size size strollers we tested except for the Britax B-Agile 3 (the most compact in the review).
+While all of the frame options are smaller when folded, if you want more features and higher performance, then the Cruz and B-Agile have a lot to offer in relatively small and light packages.